marioplumbarius/ruby-restful-api-example-rails-api/README.md

 $ bundle exec rails server
 ```

-And head over [http://localhost:3000/docs](http://localhost:3000/docs) to
+And head over to [http://localhost:3000/docs](http://localhost:3000/docs) to
-interact with available endpoints.
+interact with the api.

 ## useful documentation:
 - [CHANGELOG.md](./CHANGELOG.md)